Kinondo Kwetu: Our full report

 Health & safety

-Fire safety: Fire extinguishers are dotted around the rooms and cottages and are regularly inspected.
+- Fire extinguishers are dotted around the rooms and cottages and are regularly inspected.
 They also have fire hoses and perform regular drills.

 - On Request

-Money: There is a central safe for valuables.
+- There is a central safe for valuables.